sijiracheltom/Twitter/README.md

 - [x] Used child/parent functionality to ensure the VC lifecycle methods are called appropriately.
 - [x] Add a default view if there is no content in a VC.
+- [x] Used XIBs to avoid duplicated code and UI.
+- [x] Set the profile’s background color based on what the API returns

 ## Video Walkthrough